ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 ### Oracles {#oracles}

-Chainlink is the way to get data already decentralized and on chain, and build your own modular oracle networks to get any customized data you're looking for.
+Using Chainlink, you can reference decentralized data on-chain, that has already been pulled from the real world and aggregated.
+Sort of like a public commons, but for decentralized data.
+You can also build your own modular oracle networks to get any customized data you're looking for.
+In addition, you can do off-chain computation and send information to the real world as well.
 Chainlink has infrastructure in place to:

 - [Get crypto price feeds in your contract](https://chain.link/solutions/defi)
 - [Generate verifiable random numbers (useful for gaming)](https://chain.link/solutions/chainlink-vrf)
 - [Call external APIs](https://docs.chain.link/docs/request-and-receive-data)
-– one novel use of this is [checking wBTC reserves](https://cointelegraph.com/news/1b-in-wrapped-bitcoin-now-being-audited-using-chainlink-s-proof-of-reserve)
+– one novel use of this is [Checking wBTC reserves](https://cointelegraph.com/news/1b-in-wrapped-bitcoin-now-being-audited-using-chainlink-s-proof-of-reserve)

 This is an example of how to get the latest ETH price in your smart contract using a Chainlink price feed: